PeachyDB-Inc/PeachyDB/README.md

 - **24.63)** Complete the currently submitted operation on an AWS stack before submitting another one; otherwise, the behavior can be unpredictable.
 Any commands issued via the tools provided should not be prematurely terminated with Ctrl-C unless you know what you are doing.

 ## 25. Limits
+As with all Databases we have size limits on numerous elements of the database.
+Some are listed below, its possible that we may missed some important ones, if you notice any one please let us know.

 - **25.a)** The maximum query request size, including all serialized parameters, is 320kb.
 The larger the request, the more time-consuming it will be.